Mahjouba91/prod-images/README.md

 RewriteRule ^([_0-9a-zA-Z-]+/)?(wp-content/uploads.*) $1 [L]
 ```

-If your Multisite installation is an old verison with the blog.dir folder, you have to use this rule
+If your Multisite installation is an old version with the blog.dir folder, you have to use this rule
 ```
 RewriteRule ^([_0-9a-zA-Z-]+/)?files/(.+) $2 [L]
 ```